-The performance fee will be 20% of the difference between the net assets calculated at unit level (before the performance fee is deducted) and the Reference Assets if all the following conditions are met:
+The performance fee shall represent 15% of the difference between the net assets of the unit (before deduction of the performance fee) and the Reference Assets, provided that the following cumulative conditions are met:

-- This difference is positive. - The relative performance of the unit against the Reference Assets since the start of the observation period, as defined above, is positive or zero.
+- · this difference is positive; - the relative performance of the unit against the Reference Assets since the start of the observation period, as defined above, is positive or zero.
 Underperformance over the preceding five years must be offset before a provision can be recorded again.